 The string and the stakes make it easy to dig a nice straight row, just by using the twine as a guideline.

-Using a shovel or any other tool that will dig into the dirt, make your rows about 1-2 inches deep.
+Using a shovel or any other tool that will dig into the dirt, make your rows about two inches deep.

 Sometimes I just bend down and drag my hand along the dirt just below each line of string, using my fingers to make a row.
 Sometimes I use the tip of a long-handled shovel or a spade.
 See what works best for you.

 Sow directly into the soil, planting each set about one inch deep and six inches away from the next onion in the row.